rednafi/rednafi.com/content/python/module_getattr.md

 example, if you need to initialize a database connection but only for specific commands, you can defer the setup until needed.

-Here's an example with SQLite (though SQLite connections are quick, imagine some slowpoke here):
+Here's an example with SQLite (though SQLite connections are quick, imagine a slower connection here):

 ```python
 # db_module.py